Layer Coherence Origin of Planar Hall Effect: from Charge to Multipole and Valley

-The planar Hall coefficient $\sigma_{\mathrm{H}}/B$ in strained TBG can thus readily reach 22 $(\Omega$cmT)$^{-1}$ in 3D units.
-This value is nearly two orders of magnitude larger than the predicted intrinsic PHE in semiconductor quantum wells by spin mechanism \cite{Culcer2021}, one order of magnitude greater than that in topological semimetals NbAs$_2$ and SrAs$_3$ by 3D orbital mechanism \cite{Wang2024IPHE} as well as the experimental result in 3D Kagome soft ferromagnetic topological semimetal Fe$_3$Sn$_2$ \cite{Wang2024Fe3Sn2}, and is comparable to the measured value in topological semimetal VS$_2$-VS \cite{Zhou2022}.
-It is noticeable that such a large response in TBG emerges from moir\'e flat bands near the small-gap region, rather than topological nodal structures, in contrast to the strong 3D orbital PHE in topological semimetals.

-Another advantage of this layer PHE over the effect in 3D materials is its tunability by hetero-strain and by gate, as is detailed in the Supplemental Material \cite{supp}.
+Another advantage of this layer PHE over the effect in 3D materials is its tunability by hetero-strain and by gate, as is detailed in Supporting Information.
 In particular, for almost any direction of strain, the planar Hall coefficient maintains the large value of 10 $\sim$ 25 $(\Omega$cmT)$^{-1}$ in low-energy regions.
 Besides, both the sign and magnitude of the effect can be tuned by gate.
+In the present manuscript, we focus on revealing the previously unexplored layer mechanism for the intrinsic PHE in 2D limit, but how the Hall response evolve as the number of layers is an interesting open question.

-\emph{{Intrinsic PHE in twisted trilayers}}.-- In trilayers, twisting plus interlayer sliding ~\cite{park2021tunable,PhilipKimTrilayer,tong2020interferences} render a new pathway to tune band structures and hot spots of Berry curvature and Berry connection susceptibility for enlarged PHE.
-We consider twisted trilayer MoTe$_2$ as an example~\cite{zheng2023interlayer}, where top and bottom layers are aligned in the same orientation while the middle layer is twisted by a small angle $\theta$~\cite{supp} (Fig.~\ref{fig_mote2}(a)).
-When the outer layers are fully aligned ($\delta_0 = 0$), the system possesses a $C_{3z}$ axis and a horizontal mirror plane.
+\emph{Intrinsic PHE in twisted trilayers}.--In trilayers, twisting plus interlayer sliding ~\cite{park2021tunable,PhilipKimTrilayer,tong2020interferences} render a new pathway to tune hot spots of Berry quantities for enlarged layer PHE.
+We consider twisted trilayer MoTe$_2$ as an example~\cite{zheng2024interlayer}, which does not allow PHE of spin-orbit origin.
+Assume the simple case where top and bottom layers are aligned in the same orientation while the middle layer is twisted by a small angle $\theta$ (see Supporting Information) (Fig.~\ref{fig_mote2}(a)).
+When the two outer layers are fully aligned, the system possesses a $C_{3z}$ axis and a horizontal mirror plane.
 By introducing a lateral translation between the top and bottom layers ($\bs{\delta}_0$), both symmetries are broken, enabling the intrinsic PHE to appear.